Best webcams in 2024: the 1080p and 4K webcams I recommend for gamers and streamers

 ❌ You could pass on 4K: It's a lovely luxury to have a high resolution ready to go if you need it, but 4K webcams don't come cheap.
 You can get the Facecam MK.2 for a lot less.

 You can score either 4K at 30 fps or 1080p at 60 fps on the MX Brio.
-That means it's not only a high resolution camera when you need it, but a darn good one for streaming or content creation, too.
+That means it's not only a high-resolution camera when you need it, but a darn good one for streaming or content creation, too.
 Though admittedly the use cases for a 4K webcam are slim for most PC users, if you do need the higher resolution for recording footage then you won't be disappointed with the MX Brio.

 It's a chunky webcam, though it's longer than it is high, which helps keep it from imposing too greatly on the top of your monitor.
-Besides an active use LED, which lets you know when the camera is in use, there's also a built-in privacy shield for peace of mind when the cam's out of action.
+Besides an active use LED, which lets you know when the camera is in use, there's also a built-in privacy shield for peace of mind when the cam is out of action.

 The MX Brio's high resolution wouldn't mean much if it weren't for autofocus and auto exposure settings that really work wonders on the Brio.
-Where we've previously seen a webcam get blown out by bright light or washed out by trying to deal with low-light, the Brio manages both rather well.
+Where we've previously seen a webcam get blown out by bright light or washed out by trying to deal with low light, the Brio manages both rather well.
 There's also an HDR mode that helps bring a bit more colour and depth to a bright picture.

 The only major downside to the MX Brio is the price.
 I know, shocker.
 It's more cash than the Elgato Facecam MK.2 by some margin, despite being very similar in many ways, except the 4K max resolution.
 You have to consider whether you really need the 4K resolution on the MX Brio before buying one—many will likely find it's actually not altogether that useful, except in a few niche circumstances.